-Decorate your favorite girls dress patterns with a colorful, contrasting DIY fabric bow.
+Decorate your favorite dress patterns with colorful, contrasting DIY large fabric bows.
 This easy tutorial will show you how to get a nice shape to your bow for perfect results every time.
 These large fabric bows are also perfect for adding to home decor and Christmas wreaths.

-This cutting guide will give you a bow a finished size of 6 x 9 inches (15x23cm) including the ribbon.
-I found quilting cotton fabric gave really nice results, especially when used with a heavy interfacing inside the bow.
+This cutting guide will give you large fabric bows of a finished size of 6 x 9 inches (15x23cm) including the ribbon.
+I found quilting cotton fabric gave really nice results, especially when used with heavy interfacing inside the bow.

-You will also need a matching thread and hand needle.
+You will also need a matching thread and hand sewing needle.

 DIY Fabric Bow: The Video